Breathwork for Recovery® redefines recovery through compassion, empowerment, and asset-based treatment methods with

 We use this powerful breathing technique in drug and alcohol rehabilitation centers because it provides profound efficacy at helping clients become mindful of — and eventually bypass — the issues that prevent them from dealing with suppressed emotion and trauma in a healthy way.
-Breathwork therapy is by far the fastest relief method that Nathaniel and his team have seen (aside from using, of course) and this instant gratification especially appeals to those suffering from substance use disorders.
+Breathwork is by far the fastest relief method that Nathaniel and his team have seen (aside from using, of course) and this instant gratification especially appeals to those suffering from substance use disorders.
 Breathwork oxygenates the hypothalamus gland and releases endorphins and neuropeptides, which create a feeling of peace and well-being, and helps clients access parts of themselves that have been kept buried their entire lifetimes.
 The technique also stimulates the vagus nerve, which helps combat anxiety and pull clients out of a “fight, flight, or freeze” response, and every session takes place in a safe and therapeutic environment that has clients’ best interests in mind.
 This technique helps get the nervous system back into regulation from the dysregulated state which often accompanies the experience of trauma.

 One of our primary discussions revolves around shame and the cycles of recidivism due in part to the impact of stigma toward the person with a substance use disorder.
 We can recover, and a big part of that is telling stories of our success.
 Bringing the topic of recovery to the forefront of people’s minds and combating the criminalization and judgment around addiction sufferers.
 This is why we’re not anonymous.